Liturgical-Calendar/liturgy-components-js/README.md

 * `Input.setGlobalWrapper(element)`: the tag name of the wrapper element that will wrap each form control element, currently only values of __'div'__ and __'td'__ are supported
 * `Input.setGlobalWrapperClass(className)`: a space separated string of class names to be assigned globally to each wrapper element

 For this very reason, the `Input` class is also exported by the `liturgy-components-js` package's main `dist/index.js`.
-Exporting the `Input` class is not meant for instantiation, but rather for simplifying the global configuration of the form controls produced by the `ApiOptions` class.
+The `Input` class is not meant to be instantiated, but rather used statically to simplify the global configuration of the form controls produced by the `ApiOptions` class.

 Other than the global configurations, each individual form control can be configured using the following chainable configuration methods on the single form control instances:
 * `class( className )`: sets the class or classes to apply to the form control element